rcky844/iPyCommander/README.md

-# iOS Nexus
+# iPyCommander
-Python wrapper of `libimobiledevice` for interfacing with iOS devices.
+Python wrapper of `pymobiledevice3` for interfacing with iOS devices.